 - 1. Development Program: Tabulate gross and net square footage for each project component (i.e., housing, retail, commercial office, etc.) and include the number of parking spaces as well as total square footage in each category for the complete project. - 2.
-Development and Operating Pro Forma (all costs should be provided on a total and per gross square foot basis): - a) Property acquisition costs; - b) Hard costs (disaggregated into site work, foundations, base building, garage, tenant improvements, FFE, contingencies, etc.); - c) Soft costs (disaggregated into individual line items such as architectural, engineering, legal, accounting, development fees, other professional fees, insurance, permits, real estate tax during construction, contingencies, etc.); - d) Any other project-related costs that are not included within the above categories, including any linkage fees, costs of providing community benefits, etc.; - e) Total development cost; - f) Sources of construction and permanent financing, including all assumptions regarding terms (fees, interest rates, amortization, participation, etc.) and required financial returns (return on cost, internal rate of return, etc.); and - Sources and anticipated amount requested of any public funding/subsidies that may be required to create a financially feasible project. - 3.
-Ten-year operating pro forma (income and expenses should be provided on a total, and per net square foot basis) that includes: - a) A schedule of all rents;
+Development and Operating Pro Forma (all costs should be provided on a total and per gross square foot basis): - a) Property acquisition costs; - b) Hard costs (disaggregated into site work, foundations, base building, garage, tenant improvements, FFE, contingencies, etc.); - c) Soft costs (disaggregated into individual line items such as architectural, engineering, legal, accounting, development fees, other professional fees, insurance, permits, real estate tax during construction, contingencies, etc.); - d) Any other project-related costs that are not included within the above categories, including any linkage fees, costs of providing community benefits, etc.;

-- b) Anticipated operating expenses and real estate taxes with a division of owner and tenant expenses clearly identified; - c) All other revenue, expenses and vacancy assumptions that are required to calculate net operating income; and - d) Calculation of net operating income, debt service, before tax cash flow, and debt coverage ratios. - 4.
+- e) Total development cost; - f) Sources of construction and permanent financing, including all assumptions regarding terms (fees, interest rates, amortization, participation, etc.) and required financial returns (return on cost, internal rate of return, etc.); and - g) Sources and anticipated amount requested of any public funding/subsidies that may be required to create a financially feasible project. - 3.
+Ten-year operating pro forma (income and expenses should be provided on a total, and per net square foot basis) that includes: - a) A schedule of all rents; - b) Anticipated operating expenses and real estate taxes with a division of owner and tenant expenses clearly identified; - c) All other revenue, expenses and vacancy assumptions that are required to calculate net operating income; and - d) Calculation of net operating income, debt service, before tax cash flow, and debt coverage ratios. - 4.
 Condominium sales pro forma (if applicable), including, but not limited to, the following information: - a) A schedule of unit types showing the average net square feet ("NSF"), number of bedrooms, condominium fees, price per unit and price per NSF for each unit type.
-Comparable data should also be provided for commercial and parking spaces that will be sold; - b) Gross Sales Revenue; - c) Sales costs, including brokerage, legal, and other conveyance costs; - d) Net Sales Revenue; and - e) Assumptions regarding pre-sales and projected sell-out period. - 5.
-Preliminary market study, using empirical market data, that demonstrates the feasibility of the proposed sale and/or lease rates of the project. - 6.
-Financing - Developer Equity: The Proponent must demonstrate the availability of financial resources to fund working capital and equity requirements for the proposed property.
-Acceptable documentation includes current bank statements, brokerage statements, and/or audited financial statements; and - b) Financing Commitments: Letters of interest and/or commitment from debt and equity sources for the Necessary Cash Proceeds, construction and permanent financing.
-Letters should include a term sheet that provides the Loan-To-Value ("LTV") and Debt Service Coverage ("DSC") requirements, fees, term, amortization, etc.
+Comparable data should also be provided for commercial and parking spaces that will be sold; - b) Gross Sales Revenue;

+- c) Sales costs, including brokerage, legal, and other conveyance costs; - d) Net Sales Revenue; and - e) Assumptions regarding pre-sales and projected sell-out period. - 5.
+Preliminary market study, using empirical market data, that demonstrates the feasibility of the proposed sale and/or lease rates of the project.